Recapping Loretta Lynn's, the Deegan Bike Claim Situation, & More - Racer X

 2023 Yamaha YZ450F (Keefer)

 The long awaited new YZ450F was released Wednesday, and we put up a ton of content about the new bLU cRU machine.
-With an all-new engine, chassis, rider triangle and even a new Yamaha Power Tuner App this machine is going to take a while to break down once we get our hands on it.
+With an all-new engine, chassis, rider triangle, and even a new Yamaha Power Tuner App, this machine is going to take a while to break down once we get our hands on it.
 However, it looks like this may be a minute or so as Yamaha tells us that we may not be able to ride the new YZ450F until late September so everyone just chill down.
-It is interesting to hear such comments as "Eli said it was almost as fast as his Star Racing Yamaha in stock form" and "if this bike wasn't that great the chances of Eli signing another year deal was not great".
-These comments are just some of the things I heard from some key Yamaha people the pasts week or so.
-Also, just note that this 2023 Yamaha YZ450F was a little late and should of been introduced in 2022 but the pandemic kind of put a hold on that so for you buyers that are nervous on "first new model year" machines, this bike is kind of like a second year machine because they had some extra time on it.
+It is interesting to hear such comments as, "Eli said it was almost as fast as his Star Racing Yamaha in stock form," and, "if this bike wasn't that great the chances of Eli signing another year deal was not great."
+These comments are just some of the things I heard from some key Yamaha people the past week or so.
+Also, just note this 2023 Yamaha YZ450F was a little late and should have been introduced in 2022, but the pandemic kind of put a hold on that.
+So for you buyers who are nervous on "first new model year" machines, this bike is kind of like a second year machine because they had some extra time on it.
 Just food for thought here.
-Anyway, the burn out level is high right now, but seeing the new 2023 bikes start to arrive in the garage for me to test actually has me re-motivated again after a long, hot week in Tennessee.
+Anyway, the burnout level is high right now, but seeing the new 2023 bikes start to arrive in the garage for me to test actually has me re-motivated again after a long, hot week in Tennessee.
 Look for all your 2023 Yamaha news right here on Racer X or over on Keeferinctesting.com soon!

 ET ON 2023 (Matthes)